efkodon/project-3/README.md

                 </p>
                 <h2 class="title">Future Work</h2>
                 <p>To further develop this project, I want to write a web scraper to create a database of the school buildings that are listed in the
-                <a href="https://fortress.wa.gov/com/urmasonary/urmasonary/#7/47.347/-121.029/">Washington URM Dashboard</a>, which provides lists buildings across the state that have a particularly dangerous construction type that presents a high risk of collapse in an earthquake.
+                <a href="https://fortress.wa.gov/com/urmasonary/urmasonary/#7/47.347/-121.029/">Washington URM Dashboard</a>, which provides a map of buildings across the state that have a particularly dangerous construction type that presents a high risk of collapse in an earthquake.
 I also want to parse the OSPI data further to look for trends across geographies, construction types, and risk factors.
                 </p>
                 <p>https://efkodon.github.io/schools_data_access/</p>